The Bankrate promise

 How much more does life insurance cost for smokers?

 Your life insurance cost is determined by multiple factors, including your age, gender and general health.
 If you add smoking to the list, your premiums may be two or three times as much as someone who doesn’t smoke.

 Why the increase?
-Smokers are statistically more likely to die from cancer, for one thing.
-But cigarette smoking can also lead to other illnesses, including gastrointestinal diseases and high blood pressure.
-In short, it makes you a higher risk for multiple diseases that may impact your health.
+Smokers are statistically more likely to die from cancer.
+Cigarette smoking can also lead to other illnesses, including gastrointestinal diseases and high blood pressure.
+In short, smoking makes you a higher risk for multiple diseases that may negatively impact your health.

 What if you quit smoking?

 Unless you need coverage immediately, it can be a good idea to wait at least a year after you quit smoking before applying for life insurance.
 Some insurers look for you to be smoke-free for at least that long to qualify for lower rates.